abadiet/NEAT/README.md

 This repo is a library for evolving neural networks with NEAT written in C++.

+⚠️ WARNING: This project contains several issues and will not be updated.
+Check [PNEATM](https://github.com/titofra/PNEATM) for my own neural networks which is based on this repo for more.

 <p align="center">
 	<img src="https://github.com/titofra/NEAT/raw/main/resources/network.png" width="700">
 </p>